fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 From the left plot, we can see that approx. half of the tweets are shorter than 140 chars; however, some extended texts are almost 1000 char long.
-The middle plot shows that 75 % of the tweets consist of 25 words or less.
-Similarly, the right plot displays that 75 % of the tweets employ less than four hashtags.
-We recommend utilizing both texts & tweets to achieve acceptable performance in downstream steps considering the frequency distributions.
+The middle plot shows that 75 % of the tweets consist of 29 words or less.
+Similarly, the right plot displays that 50 % of the tweets employ less than four hashtags.
+We appears to be a slight improvement of the token & tag count when compared to the original set.

 ``` r
 par(mfrow=c(1,2), mar=c(4,7.5,2,2))